 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 All the modules you take will be assessed, and we employ a variety of forms of assessment.
 These include practical exercises, reports and closed examinations.
-Your project assessment will be made up of a dissertation, a talk about your project, and a concise paper that you will be encouraged to publish.
+Your project assessment will be made up of a dissertation.

 The course is well-rounded and will allow you to gain an advanced knowledge of current Computer Science either across a wide range of topics or with a more specialist knowledge according to the specified themes.
 This will prepare you for either a career in research or more senior roles in industry.